UK Edition. Click here for US version.

 and pains and nasal congestion, sore throat and lowering of temperature.

 Posology and method of administration

-hot water and sweetened to taste.
+stirring in hot water and sweetened to taste.

 Severe coronary heart disease and cardiovascular disorders.